Himanshu0312/Git_Practice/ReadMeFirst.txt

-Hey,

 Thanks for reading me first.

+Follow the below steps;
+1. Eat
+2. Sleep
+3. Repeat

-You are good to go.
+Now, you are good to go

-Regards,
-Product Developement Team
+Thanks Product Developement Team